SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

 Extensions as AnalyzerExtensions
 --------------------------------

 There are several postprocessing tools available, and all of them are implemented as a :py:class:`~spikeinterface.core.ResultExtension`.
-All computations on top of a :code:`SortingAnalyzer` will be saved along side the :code:`SortingAnalyzer` itself (sub folder, zarr path or sub dict).
+If the :code:`SortingAnalyzer` is saved to disk, all computations on top of it will be saved alongside the :code:`SortingAnalyzer` itself (sub folder, zarr path or sub dict).
 This workflow is convenient for retrieval of time-consuming computations (such as pca or spike amplitudes) when reloading a :code:`SortingAnalyzer`.